Michael Vaughan: Writing

 Vaughan has written three books related to his cricketing career: A Year in the Sun: The Captain's Story, Calling The Shots and Time To Declare.

 Vaughan's first book was titled A Year in the Sun: The Captain's Story.
 In this book, he describes his phenomenal and fortuitous year of 2002–03, experiencing Bradmanesque-form, plundering seven centuries in 12 Tests, en route to become the world's best Test batsman that year.
 He also describes his experiences as an England cricketer, bowling out Sachin Tendulkar (one of the finest players in the modern game) and the controversial World Cup in Zimbabwe, which led to England forfeiting important points and eventually any chance they had of winning.
 Vaughan's appointment as England captain after the 2003 World Cup brought a new fresh spirit and life in the England dressing room, leading to instant success in the one-day arena.
 Nasser Hussain resigned as England Test captain shortly after – and Vaughan took charge in Tests as well.

 In October 2005, Vaughan released Calling The Shots, which describes man-management of the team as captain and his time as the England cricket captain so far.
 It also describes his fractious relationship with the South African captain Graeme Smith.
 Vaughan alleged that Smith had called him [Vaughan] a "queer" and Andrew Flintoff a "big baby".
 Moreover, Smith acted as a witness during the trial of Vaughan's case with match-referee Clive Lloyd, where Vaughan had mildly rebuked the umpires for having called off play in bright conditions the previous day during a Test match in Johannesburg, South Africa, which resulted in Vaughan being fined his entire match-fee.
-Afterwards he started referring to Smith as 'The Witness', and also accused him of playing to the cameras.
+Afterwards he started referring to Smith as 'The Witness'.

 Vaughan released his book Time To Declare after announcing his retirement from all forms of cricket in 2009.
 This book talks about his early days as a Yorkshire cricketer, to emerging as a world-class batsman, forging a successful partnership with then coach Duncan Fletcher that finally culminated in England winning the Ashes in 2005, to becoming the most successful England cricket captain in history, and finally, recurring injuries which ultimately caused him to end his playing career.

 He gives an insight about captaining and working with different personalities such as Flintoff, Kevin Pietersen and Steve Harmison, all of whom were instrumental in England winning the 2005 Ashes.
 He also gives his views on the state of cricket today and a frank assessment of fellow players, coaches and administrators.
 The book concludes with praise for the achievements of the 2009 Ashes-winning England team.